TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/cli/_index.md

   --session.keys.nwk-s-key.key B7F3E161BC9D4388E6C788A0C547F255
 ```

->Note: The `NwkSKey` is returned as `f_nwk_s_int_key` (TTN Stack uses LoRaWAN 1.1 terminology).
+>Note: The `NwkSKey` is returned as `f_nwk_s_int_key` (The Things Stack uses LoRaWAN 1.1 terminology).

 >Hint: You can also pass `--with-session` to have a session generated.

 ## Working with data

-With your TTN Stack setup, a gateway connected and a device registered on your network, it's time to start working with data.
+With your The Things Stack setup, a gateway connected and a device registered on your network, it's time to start working with data.

 Learn how to work with the [builtin MQTT server]({{< relref "../mqtt" >}}) and [HTTP webhooks]({{< relref "../webhooks" >}}).